Ultrahigh threshold nonstabilizer nonlinear quantum error correcting code: Error threshold

 The result of applying many such cycles of errors and QEC is shown in Fig. \ref{fig4}(a).
 Here we plot the logical error as a function of the number of cycles $ t $ of our sequence for various initial states with and without performing the QEC.
 For the case with no QEC, the procedure is the same as above but we omit step 2 in the above sequence.
 All initial states for the ``no QEC'' case give the same curve since the depolarizing channel is spherically symmetric on the Bloch sphere.
 Applying the QEC procedure results in a reduced logical error, as expected.
-The spinor QEC is generally more effective towards the equator of the Bloch sphere, as predicted by various arguments presented previously.
+The spinor QEC is generally more effective towards the equator of the Bloch sphere, as predicted by { the arguments in Sec. \ref{sec:ideal}}.
 Near the $ z$-poles the code is less effective due to the missing states in the correction operation (\ref{ucdef}).
 Each of the curves follow an exponential dependence of the approximate form $ \epsilon_\text{L} \approx (1 - \exp(-\gamma_\text{L} t ))/2 $, where $ \gamma_\text{L} $ is the logical error rate per cycle.
 For many cycles, the states eventually approach $ \epsilon_\text{L} \rightarrow 1/2 $ since the expectation values all approach $ \langle \vec{S} \rangle \rightarrow 0 $.

 Figure \ref{fig4}(b) shows the logical error rate $ \gamma_\text{L} $ as a function of physical error probability for various code sizes.
 For the case without QEC, all the lines with different $ N $ fall on a single line $ \gamma_L = 4p/3 $.
 This is because the error channel gives the same effect on all qubits, and spin coherent states are a product state of qubits.
-When QEC is included, below the error $ p = 0.75$ the spinor code shows a consistent improvement with $ N $.
-All lines pass through the point $ p =0.75 $ and $ \gamma_{\text L} =1 $ because for a depolarizing channel at this error probability, an arbitrary state is mapped to a completely mixed state $ \rho = (I/2)^{\otimes N} $ in a single application of the depolarizing channel.
-Such a state is no longer recoverable under the spinor QEC correction (\ref{projcorrect}), and shows no improvement compared to the no QEC case.
+When QEC is included, below the error $ p = 3/4 $ the spinor code shows a consistent improvement with $ N $.
+All lines pass through the point $ p =3/4 $ and $ \gamma_{\text L} =1 $.
 For different initial states, the logical error rates $ \gamma_\text{L} $ change but the crossover point is unchanged.